-Appropriate computer use is an expectation for third, fourth, and fifth grade students.
+Appropriate computer use is an expectation for six, seventh and eighth grade students.
 Recognizing that the Internet is neither a regulated nor policed entity, staff members require students to use this resource as an aid in the learning process according to the guidelines established in the Acceptable Use Policy.
-A copy of the Acceptable Use Policy was supplied on Genesis.